Welcome to Ham Census

 In this part, you will share your vision for amateur radio, and your role in it, in years to come.

 We do not, and will not, ever, sell data.
 This is an open source project meant to support the amateur radio community.
 It is a public service offered by Ham Community.
-Also, we ask you for only three bits of information, your legal amateur radio call sign, an email address and a first name.
-Additionally, for security purposes, we store your originating IP address.
-These addresses are purged monthly.
+Also, we ask you for only four bits of information, your legal amateur radio call sign, an email address, a first name and a password to protect the first three.
+Additionally, for security purposes, we store your originating IP address but we purge them monthly.
 That's it, nothing else.
 We treat your privacy the way we want ours to be treated.

 Like we said, this is an open-source, free-to-contribute, free-to-use project.
 All we are after is good data that is useful to us all.
 The only way we could think of to encourage people to complete the six parts is to force them to fill out the six parts entirely before gaining access to the results section.
-In the words of our friend Al, K3NU, "It was a lot more fun to complete than I had originally feared; I enjoyed myself, actually."
+In the words of our friend Al, KN3U, "It was a lot more fun to complete than I had originally thought it would be; I actually enjoyed it."

 Need more answers?